Rabulala7/Rabulala7/README.md

 - 🌱 I’m currently learning **python**

-- 👯 I’m looking to collaborate on **with small or large-scale organizations to make sense of their data.**
+- 👯 I’m looking to collaborate **with small or large-scale organizations to make sense of their data.**

 - 🤝 I’m looking for help with **Entry-Level or Junior Data Analyst roles.**